robertdpowell/100-days-of-event-driven-architectures/README.md

 Big ball of mud architectures are characterised by
 - Unclear domain boundaries
-- Hard to understand and change
+- Being hard to understand and change (hampers agility)

-To avoid
+To avoid the ball of mud...
 - Use **DDD** to define **boundaries, core domains and subdomains**.
 - **Event storming and event modeling** are techniques to help with this
 - Distinguish between private and public events.
 Private events stay within the same boundary.
 Sometimes it helps to include more implementation detail in our events, and that can be OK with private events as they do not escape the boundary.
 We need to be more careful with public events and design carefully to only share what is required.